-Measure Number and Name as it appears in the MBNCanada Data Warehouse.

-Description of the measure and/or an explanation may be included to provide additional context.

-Medians are included in the graphs and tables marking the middle value in the set (or range) of data, i.e., the median of 1,3,5,7 and 9 is 5.
+- Figure Number to indicate the order of the graph's appearance within the report. - Measure Name as it appears in the MBNCanada Data Warehouse. - Description of the measure and/or an explanation may be included to provide additional context. - Median Line marking the middle value in the set (or range) of data, i.e., the median of 1,3,5,7 and 9 is 5.
 This is included for the majority, but not all, of the measures.
+The median line for each graph represents the most current year.

-Partner Municipalities
+Partner Municipalities and Abbreviations

 City of Calgary CAL

 Region of Durham DUR

 Halton Region HAL

 City of Hamilton HAM

-City of London LON

 Niagara Region NIAG

 City of Regina REG

 City of Greater Sudbury SUD

 Region of Waterloo WAT

 City of Windsor WIND

 City of Winnipeg WINN

 York Region YORK

 Median MEDIAN

-Median Lines in the graphs represent the most current year.

-Reporting Year refers to the fiscal year for each municipality.

-Result as provided by each partner reporting data for the measure.

-Blank spaces will appear if the Municipality:

-Did not collect data for that specific year.

-Did not have data available at the time of printing.
+- Reporting Year refers to the fiscal year for each municipality. - Result as provided by each partner reporting data for the measure.
+N/A will appear if the Municipality: - a.
+Does not collect data or provide the service being measured. - b.
+Did not collect data for that specific year. - c.
+Did not have data available at the time of printing. - Data Source and Measure Type as per the MBNCanada Framework.

-A comment may be included for at the bottom of the graph/table if the data for a specific municipality shows an anomaly, a large variance or to explain the absence of data.
+A comment may be included if the data for a specific municipality shows an anomaly, a large variance or to explain the absence of data.